jeff-zucker/solid-ui-components/README.md

   * **ui:authorTerm** -- term for the author of a post
   * **ui:dateTerm** -- term for the publish date of a post

+The last three terms will be useful for building blogs - it means that we can orgainize the blog as a series of RSS items, as ActivityPub or Schema articles, or any other ontology which has the basic building blocks of short posts.

 ### Other predicates

 Finally, there are some predicates that customize widgets: